tildeleb/cuckoo/README.md

 Status
 ------
-*The code should currently be considered pre-alpha quality.*
+*The code should be considered beta quality.*

 Goals For This Version
 ----------------------